 Apple Season

-Although apples are easy to find at any time of year and preserve well, high season is mainly in Autumn & Winter in France.
+Although apples are easy to find at any time of year and preserve well, high season is in Autumn and Winter in France, from October to May.

 Types of French Apples

-Apples are not just the most popular fruit variety in France but they are the most cultivated fruit in the world.
+Apples are the most popular fruit variety in France and are the most cultivated fruit in the world.

 There are about 50 varieties (cultivar) of apple available in France - compared to about 2000 in the world.